 Law Title: Equal Pay for Equal Work Act

-Year Passed: 2021Taking effect in January of 2021, Colorado’s Equal Pay for Equal Work Act is one of the more recent on this list.
-One of the most important aspects of this law is that it requires employers to list the pay range and benefits of any job opening.
+Year Passed: 2021Effective from January 2021, Colorado’s Equal Pay for Equal Work Act requires employers to list the pay range and benefits for any job opening, applicable to all employers, regardless of size.

 -